HashNuke/j/README.md

 Note
 -----

-As of v0.6, the executable is not "jot" and not just "j".
-This is to avoid collisions with other software or scripts.
-So now feel free to alias the jot command to anything else you want :)
+As of version 0.6.11, the executable is available as both "j" and "jot".
+So feel free to use whichever you feel is world changing ;)

 Usage
 -------

 * List todo tasks
-       jot
+       j
 * List all tasks
-       jot -a
+       j -a
 * List finished tasks
-       jot -f
+       j -f
 * Mark a task as done
-       jot -m <key>
+       j -m <key>
   F.ex: `j -m 3`
 * Delete a task
-       jot -d <key>
+       j -d <key>
-* Clear task list by deleting the *.todo* file (will be recreated later when needed) jot -c
+* Clear task list by deleting the *.todo* file (will be recreated later when needed) j -c
-* Display the scroll to use the magic jot -h
+* Display the scroll to use the magic j -h

 Key is a number that you will find next to a task, when you list tasks.
 It isn't the same everytime.
 So watch out!

-All tasks are stored in the *.todo* file in your *$HOME* directory.
-However, if your current directory contains a *.todo* file, then that file will be used.
+**All tasks are stored in the *.todo* file in your *$HOME* directory.
+However, if your current directory contains a *.todo* file, then that file will be used.**